dpack1/Work-Together-App/README.md

 # Work-Together-App
-This app wasa CS 356 class assignment to produce a functional prototype app that adapted to user experiences and stories.
+This app was a CS 356 class assignment to produce a functional prototype app that adapted to user experiences and stories.

 Work Together solves the problem of small business owners or contractors need a way to refer clients to other businesses when they request another job they need performed